 My publisher St. Martin’s makes and distributes the ARCs, and you can contact them here: email@example.com

 You can find them: here.
 All my books are available at Amazon, Barnes & Noble, and the iBookstore.
-The Trylle Trilogy, the Watersong Quartet, the Kanin Chronicles, and Freeks are available in stores where ever books are sold.
+The Trylle Trilogy, the Watersong Quartet, the Kanin Chronicles, and Freeks are available in stores where ever books are sold, and the Valkyrie duo will be starting in January 2018.
 If my book isn't on the shelf, ask an employee, and they'll order it for you.

 It's a spinoff trilogy from the Trylle series, and it takes place four years after the end of Ascend.
 Here's a blog where I answer commonly asked questions about the Kanin series: here.
 All three books in the trilogy - Frostfire, Ice Kissed, and Crystal Kingdom - are available now.
 I also have a prequel novelette "The King's Games" available to read for free.
 You can read it: here.
 For more info abut the series, please go here: Kanin Chronicles